-VII.
+VIII.
 Execution of Arrest Warrants

-- A. Officers should generally only execute an Arrest Warrant within the Campus Area.
-To the extent that a primary residence is within the Campus Area, officers have authority to enter, search for, and arrest subjects inside of their primary residence.
-The officer may do so if they have reliable information that the person lives in and is inside of the residence.
-As such, officers shall not enter a residence in search of a person based on a person's mailing address without possessing reliable information that the person is inside the residence. - B. NOTE: Some specific facts that an officer may be considered before deciding to enter the home may include, but are not limited to, hearing the suspect person's voice, seeing the suspect person through the window, seeing the suspect person entering the home, the suspect person's car is outside the house, and/or a family member or friend tells the JHPD officer that the person is inside the residence.
+A. Officers should generally only execute an arrest warrant within the campus area.
+To the extent that a primary residence is within the campus area, officers have authority to enter, search for, and arrest subjects inside their primary residence.
+The officer may do so if they have reliable information that the person lives in and is inside the residence.
+As such, officers shall not enter a residence in search of a person based on a person's mailing address without possessing reliable information that the person is inside the residence.

+B. NOTE: Some specific facts that an officer may consider before deciding to enter the home include but are not limited to hearing the suspect person's voice, seeing the suspect person through the window, seeing the suspect person entering the home, seeing the suspect person's car outside the house, and having a family member or friend tell the JHPD officer that the person is inside the residence.

-VIII.
-Execution of Arrest Warrants at Third Party Locations
+IX.
+Execution of Arrest Warrants at Third-Party Locations

 Prior to entering the residence of a third party (e.g., not the subject of the arrest), officers must obtain a Search and Seizure Warrant to enter that residence or have an articulable exception to the warrant requirement.
-See JHPD Directive #411, Search and Seizure.
+See JHPD Directive #411, Search & Seizure.

-IX.
-Forcible Entry
+X. Forcible Entry

-If Forcible Entry into a property is believed to be necessary, officers should follow the procedures for Forcible Entry in accordance with JHPD Directive #411, Search and Seizure.
+If forcible entry into a property is believed to be necessary, officers should follow the procedures for forcible entry in accordance with JHPD Directive #411, Search & Seizure.

-X. Special Circumstances
+XI.
+Special Circumstances

-A. Arrest Warrants for a person who does not pose a danger to another person or to the community:

-- An attempt should be made by the officer to contact the person by telephone and request them to come to the JHPD headquarters for service of the warrant. - If the person cannot be contacted, fails to report to the JHPD headquarters within twenty-four (24) hours, or, in the opinion of the on-duty supervisor, the Arrest Warrant should be served immediately, the officer will respond to the known location of the person and make the arrest.
-The officer will notify his/her supervisor prior to service; the supervisor will ensure appropriate notifications.
+- A. Arrest warrants for a person who does not pose a danger to another person or to the community: - An attempt should be made by the officer to contact the person by telephone and request that they come to the JHPD headquarters for service of the warrant. - If the person cannot be contacted, they fail to report to the JHPD headquarters within 24 hours, or, in the opinion of the on-duty supervisor, the arrest warrant should be served immediately, the officer will respond to the known location of the person and make the arrest.
+The officer will notify their supervisor prior to service; the supervisor will ensure appropriate notifications.